skeoop/skeoop.github.io/Project-Reviews.md

 It does have "Cancel" button and navigation buttons (Home, Exit).

 All classes are in the default package (discouraged).
 Lots of coupling between classes and JDBC, and using raw SQL with user-input values, which is vulnerable to SQL injection.
+Better to use ORM with ORMlite or JPA.

-JDBC username, password, URL, and driver class (which is not necessary!) are hardcoded into Jdbc_Manage class.
-The code related to JDBC is poorly written.
+JDBC username, password, URL, and driver class (specifying the driver class is not necessary) are hardcoded into Jdbc_Manage class.
+The code related to JDBC needs improvement.

 Online docs need improvement.
 Its mostly a bunch of screen shots of the game.
 Doesn't explain about design, interesting technology, or *how* you applied OO.
 Since you are using database with MySQL your documentation should say what is required and how to create the schema.

-The code requires MySQL JDBC driver and iText JAR but these are **not** included in repository and no mention of these requirements in the documentation.
+The code requires MySQL JDBC driver and iText JAR but these are not included in repository and no mention of these requirements in the documentation.
+You should document external dependencies and where someone can get them.

 Passwords are stored in **plain text** in file passwords.properties, but no associated username.
 All passwords are stored in a list (but no usernames),